-Our post on the benefits of bitter flavors introduced the taste category of bitter and the many reasons why bitterness is an important part of our diet and how bitters can help to control appetite.
+Our post on the benefits of bitter flavors introduces the taste category of bitter and the many reasons why bitterness is an important part of our diet and how bitters can help to control appetite.
 We have also covered some herbs and foods that contain the various bitter flavors that we can incorporate into our diet and the various health benefits of bitters.